Get festive with our kids' Christmas jumper knitting patterns

 How to follow our Christmas jumper knitting patterns

 We've included instructions for both the Christmas tree and the Snowman jumpers in our pattern below.
 Look out for the headings to make sure you're following the steps for your chosen motif.
-We've also colour-coded the instructions for the different sizes to make them easy to follow.

 The fun motifs on these knits are created by following a colourwork chart.
 If the written pattern seems short to you, that's because a lot of it is a picture.
 You can learn how to read charts in knitting patterns with Gathered's handy guide.